Plant cuttings in water

 If you're using suppressed cuttings, remember to aerate your plant every day.
 Remove the lid, bag or plastic bottle for a few minutes to prevent rotting.

 Are your cuttings in a glass of water?
 Make sure the level doesn't drop and that the water remains clear.
 When the water becomes cloudy, change it.
-As with watering, use room-temperature water and, if possible, reclaimed rainwater.
+As with watering, use room-temperature water and, if possible, rainwater.

 Finally, be patient before transplanting your cuttings.
 You need to wait until the root system is sufficiently developed before potting or repotting your plant.
 The speed at which roots appear varies from one species to another and according to the conditions in which the cuttings were taken.
 When you take cuttings in water, you'll see roots forming after a few weeks.
 For cuttings in the ground, the appearance of a new leaf is generally a sign that the roots have begun to grow.
 Sometimes, however, the first leaves develop before the root system.
 Wait for several leaf blades to appear before repotting.